What is an SR-1 Form and When Do You Need It?

 - Your vehicle registration and driver’s license are not up to date

-- There IS a traffic collision report and authorities were at the scene of the accident
+- There IS a traffic accident report, and authorities were at the scene of the accident

-Do you need to fill out an SR-1 form for EVERY car accident that occurred?
-The answer to this question would be NO. If property damage is below $750 and no one suffered any personal injury or wrongful death, then filling out the SR-1 form is no longer required.
-In other words, you will have to fill out an SR-1 form only if:
+According to the Department of Motor Vehicles (DMV), if property damage is below $1000, or the incident happened on the driver’s private property, and no one suffered any personal injury or wrongful death, then filling out the SR-1 self-report form is no longer required.
+In other words, you will have to fill out an SR-1 only if:

-- Any member of the parties involved in the car accident is injured
+- Any member of the parties involved in the car accident sustained bodily injury

 - Any member of the involved parties dies from the injuries sustained in the car accident

-The SR-1 form is a 3-page document that shouldn’t take more than 15 minutes to fill out if you have complete information about the incident.
-It doesn’t ask for any personal information but for general details like:
+The SR-1 is a 3-page document that shouldn’t take more than 15 minutes to fill out if you have complete information regarding the auto accident.
+It does not ask for any personal information but instead requires you to provide details such as:

 - Names of the parties involved and how to contact them